initialed85/fred/pkg/api_client/docs/Job.md

 HasReferencedByTaskJobIdObjects returns a boolean if a field has been set.

-### SetReferencedByTaskJobIdObjectsNil

-`func (o *Job) SetReferencedByTaskJobIdObjectsNil(b bool)`

- SetReferencedByTaskJobIdObjectsNil sets the value for ReferencedByTaskJobIdObjects to be an explicit nil

-### UnsetReferencedByTaskJobIdObjects
-`func (o *Job) UnsetReferencedByTaskJobIdObjects()`

-UnsetReferencedByTaskJobIdObjects ensures that no value is present for ReferencedByTaskJobIdObjects, not even an explicit nil
-### GetRuleTriggerRuleId

-`func (o *Job) GetRuleTriggerRuleId() string`

-GetRuleTriggerRuleId returns the RuleTriggerRuleId field if non-nil, zero value otherwise.

-### GetRuleTriggerRuleIdOk

-`func (o *Job) GetRuleTriggerRuleIdOk() (*string, bool)`

-GetRuleTriggerRuleIdOk returns a tuple with the RuleTriggerRuleId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRuleTriggerRuleId

-`func (o *Job) SetRuleTriggerRuleId(v string)`

-SetRuleTriggerRuleId sets RuleTriggerRuleId field to given value.

-### HasRuleTriggerRuleId

-`func (o *Job) HasRuleTriggerRuleId() bool`

-HasRuleTriggerRuleId returns a boolean if a field has been set.

-### GetRuleTriggerRuleIdObject
+### GetReferencedByTriggerJobIdObjects

-`func (o *Job) GetRuleTriggerRuleIdObject() Rule`
+`func (o *Job) GetReferencedByTriggerJobIdObjects() []Trigger`

-GetRuleTriggerRuleIdObject returns the RuleTriggerRuleIdObject field if non-nil, zero value otherwise.
+GetReferencedByTriggerJobIdObjects returns the ReferencedByTriggerJobIdObjects field if non-nil, zero value otherwise.

-### GetRuleTriggerRuleIdObjectOk
+### GetReferencedByTriggerJobIdObjectsOk

-`func (o *Job) GetRuleTriggerRuleIdObjectOk() (*Rule, bool)`
+`func (o *Job) GetReferencedByTriggerJobIdObjectsOk() (*[]Trigger, bool)`

-GetRuleTriggerRuleIdObjectOk returns a tuple with the RuleTriggerRuleIdObject field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetReferencedByTriggerJobIdObjectsOk returns a tuple with the ReferencedByTriggerJobIdObjects field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRuleTriggerRuleIdObject
+### SetReferencedByTriggerJobIdObjects

-`func (o *Job) SetRuleTriggerRuleIdObject(v Rule)`
+`func (o *Job) SetReferencedByTriggerJobIdObjects(v []Trigger)`

-SetRuleTriggerRuleIdObject sets RuleTriggerRuleIdObject field to given value.
+SetReferencedByTriggerJobIdObjects sets ReferencedByTriggerJobIdObjects field to given value.

-### HasRuleTriggerRuleIdObject
+### HasReferencedByTriggerJobIdObjects

-`func (o *Job) HasRuleTriggerRuleIdObject() bool`
+`func (o *Job) HasReferencedByTriggerJobIdObjects() bool`

-HasRuleTriggerRuleIdObject returns a boolean if a field has been set.
+HasReferencedByTriggerJobIdObjects returns a boolean if a field has been set.

 ### GetUpdatedAt